microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 The following project setup is the same for all the example project pairs.
 If something goes wrong while running these examples, confirm that the settings in the projects are consistent with the options seen in this section.

+ Note: The values mentioned below are relevant for AVR128DA48, and in case of any other device, these values need to be updated according to the device specifications.

 ### Client Setup
 [![mdfu-builder](images/ProjectConfigurationOverview.PNG)](images/ProjectConfigurationOverview.PNG)